 Overview

 ClearGlass Analytics delivers transparent cost and performance data across the UK and European asset management market.
 A critical part of this process involves validating large volumes of data submitted by asset managers before it becomes available to clients.
+Prior to this initiative, the internal data team relied on a fragmented collection of external tools - ranging from excel spreadsheets to generic jira software and emails - which made the workflow inefficient, difficult to scale, and heavily manual.

 My Role